Estimate uncertainty parameters using retrospective nowcasts

 Vector or list of vectors of delays assumed to be indexed starting at the first delay column in each of the matrices in

 retro_reporting_triangles.
-If a list, must of the same length asretro_reporting_triangles, with elements aligning.
-Default isNULL- preprocess
+If a list, must be of the same length asretro_reporting_triangles, with elements aligning.
+Default isNULL.- validate

 Additional arguments passed to